timothyas/xesn/docs/index.rst

 ==================

-**xesn** is a python package for implementing Echo State Networks (ESNs), a particular form of Recurrent Neural Network originally discovered by :cite:t:`jaeger_echo_2001`.
+**xesn** is a python package for implementing Echo State Networks (ESNs), a particular form of Recurrent Neural Network originally introduced by :cite:t:`jaeger_echo_2001`.
 The main purpose of the package is to enable ESNs for relatively large scale weather and climate applications,